-The Conflicts of Interest Board and the Center for New York City Law at New York Law School are pleased to announce the Twenty-third Annual Citywide Seminar on Ethics in City Government.
+The Conflicts of Interest Board and the Center for New York City Law at New York Law School are pleased to announce the Twenty-fourth Annual Citywide Seminar on Ethics in City Government.

 Check in: 8:00 a.m. – 8:25 a.m.